Original post at http://umcworship.blogspot.com/2014/04/ordination-pneumatology-and-ontology_22.html

 And that is because administering, at its core, is about caring for and being in service to the people so they can not only offer themselves and participate in the ritual as fully as they can, but also live out everything that flows into and from the sacraments of baptism and Holy Communion.

-The calling and authority to administer the sacraments, then, is a calling to see that everything the people need not only to pray, but to live
+The calling and authority to administer the sacraments, then, is a calling to see that the people have everything the people need not only to pray, but to live

 as they have prayed.